lonny/QuickCapture/README.md

 # QuickCapture
-Simple WiFi Unified Remote control for video recording with QuickTime.
+Simple QuickTime video recording for Unified Remote.

 (For cameras.
 This is **not** a screen recorder.)